Am0rphous/Reset-2FA-Gitlab-Script/README.md

 # Gitlab-2FA-Reset-Script
-An insanely practical bash script that resets a users two-factor by knowing their username.
+An insanely practical bash script that resets a GitLab users two-factor by only knowing their username.